Alvin J. Boutte: Civic and business interests

 Boutte was active in many Chicago civic organizations, sitting on the boards of the Chicago Symphony Orchestra and the YMCA of Metropolitan Chicago, as well as serving as vice chairman of the city's Better Business Bureau.
 In business, he was a board member of the Johnson Products Company and Chicago Metropolitan Mutual Assurance, both Black-owned businesses in Chicago, as well as Midway Airlines and Blue Cross Blue Shield Illinois.
 Boutte was also part of a consortium of Black Chicago businessmen to invest in Stellar Continental Cable, an early cable television system there.

 Personal life

 Boutte married Barbara Gonzaque, whom he met at Xavier.
-They had four children, daughters Janice and Jeanette and sons Gregory and Alvin, Jr.
+They had four children, daughters Janice and Jeanette and sons Gregory and Alvin, Jr. The family is Catholic.

 Alvin Boutte died on April 1, 2012, at his home in Hazel Crest, Illinois, at age 82.
 His widow Barbara died in 2017.